A campaign goes awry

 On September 9, 2000, America could do no wrong.
 Now it cannot do anything right, not in Iraq.
 The fight against terrorism was given lower priority than Iraq.
 America today is isolated.
 Even Spain has turned its back on Bush and Blair.
 Rightly so.

-I RECENTLY read Pawan Verma's new book Being Indian.
-I much enjoyed his almost masterful delineation of the urban Indian's character or the lack of it - vivid, sure-footed and at times tongue-in-cheek.
+I recently read Pawan Verma’s new book Being Indian.
+I much enjoyed his almost masterful delineation of the urban Indian’s character or the lack of it - vivid, sure-footed and at times tongue-in-cheek.
 Are we really - all of us - sanctimonious humbugs, moral somnambulists, hypocrites or all three?
 Verma seems to suggest we might be.
 Survival as a distinct culture and civilisation is no mean achievement.
 How has India survived?
-One, India's forte is crisis management.
+One, India’s forte is crisis management.
 Two, we are good at reconciling contradictions - antagonistic and non-antagonistic (This is Mao Zedong for you).
 Three, every statement about India is true.
 So is its opposite.
 Thus we can all be right or we can all be wrong about India, that is Bharat.
-I am surprised when even eminently sensible Indians hold forth on the 21st being India's century.
+I am surprised when even eminently sensible Indians hold forth on the 21st being India’s century.
 My futuristic vision is more realistic.
 I think in decades, not centuries.
 If we can sustain an 8 per cent economic growth for a decade we might beat poverty for good.
 Oh!
-Dear, I almost forgot Pawan Verma's book.
+Dear, I almost forgot Pawan Verma’s book.
 It is very good and avoids the literary excesses of the late Nirad C. Chaudhuri on a similar subject.
 Being Indian is more contemporary and less ill-tempered.

 Brian Lara.
 Three cheers.
-At my age, I don't get overexcited.
+At my age, I do not get overexcited.
 I am not blas.
 Only detached.
 I surprised myself watching Lara score 400 and getting all worked up when he was stuck at 390 for eternity.
 I almost leapt when he got to 400.
 He is now approaching the Bradman one-member league.
-However, Lara is unlikely to come anywhere near Don Bradman's average - 99.94.
+However, Lara is unlikely to come anywhere near Don Bradman’s average - 99.94.

 Can anyone equal Lara’s 400 in the near future.
 Virendra Sehwag could if he keeps a cool head.